ccxt/ccxt/README.md

 The easiest way to install the ccxt library is to use builtin package managers.

-You can also clone it directly into your project directory from GitHub repository:
+You can also clone it directly into your project directory from [ccxt GitHub repository](https://github.com/kroitor/ccxt):

 ```shell
 git clone https://github.com/kroitor/ccxt.git